ramos3d/form-generator/README.md

 # Highlights

 The HTML pages are generated automatically using your tables as source.
-Then, all you need to do is basically set the connection file with your database access data, pick up a table and it is done.
+Then, all you need to do is basically set up the connection file with your database access data, pick up a table and it is done.
 Fast, clean and easy.
 * PHP >=5.6
 * Bootstrap 4